shridharssg/NodeJs/Performance_Security.md

 Q. ACL - Access Control List -  role-based access control

+Q. how to encrypt user requests and server responses in Node.js using AES encryption:

 Q. Handle failed request i: API is down, but the client is still making requests to it

 Q. Axios vs fetch vs httpClient